CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_31" class="page-number">3.1</a> Masteries

 **Can I complete my Mastery in Scenario 0?** No. Scenario 0 is intentionally easy.
-This was added to the scenario rules in the second printing.

-**Do I need to complete a Mastery within a single scenario?** Yes, the entire mastery must be completed within one scenario, and the scenario must have been won.
-It’s fine if you yourself exhausted, so long as the scenario was successfully completed.
-(Note that Gloomhaven Second Edition has different Mastery rules here.)
+**Do I need to complete a Mastery within a single scenario?** Sometimes; the Mastery itself will let you know if it needs to be completed in a single scenario.
+By default, most Masteries can be done over multiple scenarios. *This is a change from Frosthaven*

 **If I need to do something every round, do I still get my Mastery if I exhaust before the end of the scenario?** Yes.
 Any mastery which requires you to do something "every round" should be read as "every round in which you perform a turn."